slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 #### Callback response

-Resolves to the updated user ID
+Resolves to the updated user's `KuzzleUser`.

 ## userFactory